 Instructors are not responsible for monitoring the health status of their students or making decisions about suspending in-person instruction.
 If a student tests positive, the COVID Management Team will be notified when the student submits their daily wellness check.
 The student is not obligated to directly notify you of the positive test (see related FAQ about a student notifying an instructor of a positive test).
 The COVID Management Team will initiate a case investigation.
-Notices will be posted at the entrances to affected buildings, you will receive an email if you are teaching in an affected room, and close contacts (identified through case investigation) also will be notified via email.
+Notices will be posted on UCR’s COVID-19 dashboard, you will receive an email if you are teaching in an affected room, and close contacts (identified through case investigation) also will be notified via email.

 Students who are instructed to isolate or quarantine based on the findings of the case investigation may contact you to discuss options for continuing to make progress in your class during this time (see related FAQ about offering remote options to such students).
 Student Health Services will provide these students with a “COVID Awareness Letter” that can be shared with instructors for verification.

 You should not suspend in-person instruction for all students because of a positive test, a case investigation, or a group of students in isolation or quarantine.
 However, COVID Management will notify the Registrar if your classroom must be temporarily closed for cleaning or disinfection in accordance with CDC guidelines.
 In the unlikely event that this happens, the Registrar will notify all affected instructors (including TAs), deans, department chairs/program directors, and academic scheduling coordinators.
 You will be responsible for notifying your students.
 Cleaning and disinfection typically require less than 24 hours, and you may teach remotely during this time.
 When your classroom re-opens, you should return to in-person instruction.
 Generally, if you have not been directed to suspend in-person instruction by the COVID Management Team, the central campus administration, or your dean, you should continue teaching in-person.